sncrsenyurt/Polymer-Polyverse-Tesneti/README.md

 > To get this role, first join the Discord channels.
 If you haven't joined yet, you can join [here](https://discord.gg/DEedJybQqG).
 Complete the Verify step, then in the `proof` channel, share a screenshot and links similar to those shared there to obtain the `Polyverse Devs` role.
 The value of this role during the testnet period is unknown.

-Please do not modify this text as it will be used for the GitHub readme file.